metalbear-co/mirrord.dev/content/docs/managing-mirrord/security/index.md

 }
 ```

-This configuration skips the detection and fallback logic, causing mirrord to fail if the operator cannot be utilized.

 To prevent mirrord clients from directly creating agents at the cluster level, we recommend using [Pod Admission Policies](https://kubernetes.io/docs/tasks/configure-pod-container/enforce-standards-namespace-labels/).
-Apply a baseline policy to all namespaces while excluding the mirrord namespace.
+Apply a baseline or stricter policy to all namespaces while excluding the mirrord namespace.

+Please note that you might have workloads that don't meet the security requirements imposed by that policy, please go through the relevant docs carefully.